ethan-ck/Alexandria/System Analysis and Design/Group Project.md

 - 5. Write 8 System Requirements, 4 functional (services) and 4 non-functional (constraints/quantitative) (Approx. 1 page) (pages 105-106)
 	- Functional (services requirements)
-		- Services a system providesThe reservation system must support a way for a customer to reserve, change, and cancel time slots
+		- 1.sThe reservation system must support a way for a customer to reserve, change, and cancel time slots
-		- The system should have a way to gather customer information, including customer name, phone number/email, length of the reservation, and the specific date and time slot.
+		- 2. The system should have a way to gather customer information, including customer name, phone number/email, length of the reservation, and the specific date and time slot.
-		- Customers should be able to be able to view which time slots are available when they choose their desired time slot
+		- 3. Customers should be able to be able to view which time slots are available when they choose their desired time slot
-		- The system should remind the customer when their reservation is when the date gets closer
+		- 4. The system should remind the customer when their reservation is when the date gets closer
 	- Non-Functional
 		- Quality attributes (More critical, and if they are not satisfied, the system is useless)
+		- 1. The system that contains the user information should be secure and encrypted to prevent customer data leaking
+		- 2.
+		- 3.
+		- 4.
 	- Avoid imprecise/misinterpretation, disagreement, and scope creep
 - Chapters 2-5